|

 How Many Dimensions Does Energy Have ?

-If we look at Einstein's equation E=mc², and if we try to look at the equation from a qualitative point if view by assigning dimensions to the equation, we will deduce the following "Dimensional Relationship of Energy":
+look at the equation from a qualitative point if view by assigning dimensions

 Energy = Mass x (The Speed of Light)²